Ri-G-Lo/P02-Predicting_World_Poverty/README.md

 ## P02-Predicting_World_Poverty
-#"Predicting Poverty Around the World”  |  DrivenData Competition
+#Predicting Poverty Around the World  |  DrivenData Competition

 This project was issued as a Capstone Project of the Microsoft Professional Program "Data Science Track".Its goal was to predict the probability that individuals across seven different countries live below a pre-established poverty line threshold, given certain socioeconomic indicators.